akikadigital/laravel-ncba/README.md

 ## Function Responses

-All other API's but Check API Health, `$ncba->checkApiHealth();`, return a JSON String.
+All other API's but [Check API Health](#check-api-health) return a JSON String.
 However, Check API Health, retruns a String.

 ## Usage